Breadcrumb

 - A level syllabus and how far through it you have progressed.

-- Questions arising from the one-hour written paper.
+- Questions arising from the written paper.

 - General questions about music.
-These will not be esoteric, but will concentrate on the mainstream repertoire and on your particular interests.
+These will not be esoteric but will concentrate on the mainstream repertoire and on your particular interests.

-At the end of the interview you can ask any questions you might have.
+- At the end of the interview, you can ask any questions you might have.

 Typical conditional offers